pygobject/pycairo/docs/reference/surfaces.rst

 .. class:: SVGSurface(fobj, width_in_points, height_in_points)

    :param fobj: a filename or writable file object.
+The file object *must* be opened in binary mode.
 None may be used to specify no output.
 This will generate a *SVGSurface* that may be queried and used as a source, without generating a temporary file.
    :type fobj: None, :obj:`pathlike`, file or file-like object
    :param width_in_points: width of the surface, in points (1 point == 1/72.0 inch)
    :type  width_in_points: float